rmammen/kelly-electric-solar-emf/docs/01-project-overview.md

 ## Context

-Kelly Electric Company, supported by a Maryland Energy Administration (MEA) grant, was studying whether solar arrays installed within or near utility rights-of-way perform differently than arrays outside them — specifically, whether electromagnetic fields (EMFs) from high-voltage lines have a measurable effect on solar generation.
+Kelly Electric Company, supported by a Maryland Energy Administration (MEA) grant, was studying whether solar arrays installed within or near utility rights-of-way perform differently than arrays outside them, specifically, whether electromagnetic fields (EMFs) from high-voltage lines have a measurable effect on solar generation.

 Our INST490 capstone team was brought in to support the data-analysis side of that study.